Telomelonia/classification-of-material/README.md

-# classification-of-material
+# Classification of material - Whether Conductor or Insulator
-This is Material Informatics Project for classification of any material into Insulator or Conductor It uses naive bayes for classification.
+This is Material Informatics Project for classification of any material(depends what query is run) into Insulator or Conductor It uses naive bayes for classification.

 ### Installation: